EVBox charger autostart module

 Due to the low component count, and my fondness for optimisation, I aimed to make the module as compact as possible.
 The result is a 22 × 22 mm PCB, matching the width of the charger connector.
 There is a ground pour on both sides of the board, with via stitching to improve performance in a noisy environment.
 The PCB was designed using KiCad.

 The starting point for the software was the Python ChargePoint implementation from the earlier stand-alone project.
 I re-implemented a minimum viable CP in CircuitPython, stripping away modularity, abstraction layers and a cache of all possible commands.
-This reduced the implementation to just a handful of essential frames, and some logic when to send which frames.
+This reduced the implementation to just a handful of essential frames, and some logic when to send which frame.
 I tested this version on the Raspberry Pi Pico with a WaveShare RS-485 board I had recently used for reversing the EVBox ChargeStation Tool.
-While this made for a convenient prove of concept, for production use I wanted something more robust.
-So I rewrote the software from scratch in C, compiling it with avr-gcc.
+While this made for a convenient proof of concept, for production use I wanted something more robust.
+So I rewrote the software in C, compiling it with avr-gcc.

 The microcontroller I had chosen has a very small amount of RAM—only 128 bytes—so the software had to be carefully optimised for minimal memory usage.
 This turned out to be fun to do.
 As incoming frames are larger than the total amount of RAM, it was not possible to store an entire frame for validation and parsing.
 Instead, I implemented streaming validation and retained only the few frame bytes that were required for decision making.
 Since most outgoing frames are static, these are stored in flash memory (PROGMEM) rather than in RAM.